North Aberdeen Bridge Project

 • Accommodates Kurt Cobain significance

-• Improves multi-modal (bicycle/pedestrian) access
+• Improves Multi-modal (bicycle/pedestrian) access

 • Minimizes City's risk for potential safety/liability/durability concerns